kirchenreich/kirchenreich/README.rst

   fab deploy -u <your system user>

-Notice you must specific your server user name with the -u flag.
+Notice that you may have to specify your server user name with the -u flag.